Avoid getting Malaria while visiting Uganda -Tips – Advice

-Practical Advice about Malaria Prevention for Visitors to Uganda and Rwanda
+Practical Advice about Malaria Prevention for Visitors to Uganda

-You are on safari in Equatorial Africa, the sun is out, it is pleasant and you dress like you are going to the beach.
-Save it for the pool at the lodge, you are in the Bush where things that bite abound, including Mosquitoes that carry Malaria, Dengue Fever, and other nasty things.
+You are on safari in Equatorial Africa, the sun is out, it is pleasant, and you dress like you are going to the beach.
+Save it for the pool at the lodge.
+You are in the Bush where things that bite abound, including Mosquitoes that carry Malaria, Dengue Fever, and other nasty things.
 Wear the right Safari Clothing.

 - Use a Mosquito Net: Most Hotels and Wildlife Park Lodging facilities provide you with a mosquito net.
 There is no need to bring one to Uganda.
-You can further help by spraying the room with the most effective product in East Africa “Doom”.
+You can further help by spraying the room with the most effective product in East Africa “Doom.”
 Most often the nets are treated nets, but spraying the room with Doom before you go to dinner will be most helpful.
-In most luxury lodgings they will spray your room with Doom as they turn down the beds.
+In most luxury lodgings, they will spray your room with Doom as they turn down the beds.
 A spray can of Doom costs about 4 USD and will last for your trip, do not buy the other products since they are not as effective and stink more.
 As an alternative use a Citronella Candle, available in most supermarkets in Uganda.

 - Wear long – Trousers and Long Sleeved Shirts after Dark: Mosquitos are most active in the evening and at night.
 Wear long trousers and long-sleeved shirts, use your Bug Spray liberally and keep to wearing neutral colors.
-Dark colors attract mosquitos, if you use spray on your clothing, you are fine.
+Dark colors attract mosquitos; if you use spray on your clothing, you are fine.

-- Avoid High Sugar Intake: Leave those candy bars at home, mosquitoes prefer people with a higher sugar intake and are more apt to bite you.
-Mosquitoes pick up your odor and will prefer you if you have taken in a lot of sugar and or yeast coming from sweet rolls, beer, etc.
+- Avoid High Sugar Intake: Leave those candy bars at home, mosquitoes prefer people with higher sugar intake and are more apt to bite you.
+Mosquitoes pick up your odor and will favor you if you have taken in a lot of sugar and or yeast coming from sweet rolls, beer, etc.

-- Turn Unnecessary lights off: Lights attract mosquitoes and it is best to leave off the ones that you do not need.
+- Turn Unnecessary lights off: Lights attract mosquitoes, and it is best to leave off the ones that you do not need.
 Light also attract other insects, so it is best for your comfort to leave off lights if you see them attracting insects.

-- Avoid Using Perfumes: Perfumes, Colognes, After Shave Products and even Deodorants attract mosquitoes and literally draw them to you.
+- Avoid Using Perfumes: Perfumes, Colognes, After Shave Products and even Deodorants attract mosquitoes and draw them to you.
 It is best to avoid using them in the Bush on Safari.

-- Insect Spray for your Room: Spray your room as you go to dinner with Doom – best insect spray in East Africa and available at most markets – avoid the cheaper sprays – they are simply ineffective.
+- Insect Spray for your Room: Spray your room as you go to dinner with Doom – best insect spray in East Africa and available at most markets – avoid the cheaper sprays – they are utterly ineffective.
 Some more up-market lodges will spray rooms as they turn down the beds for the night.